MystenLabs/sui/sui-execution/README.md

 The `merge` command attempts to merge the changes from `<FEATURE>` onto the cut at `<BASE>` (It modifies `<BASE>` and leaves `<FEATURE>` untouched).
-Because it operates using patch files, any conflicts will result in a failure to apply the patch.
+Because it operates using patch files, any conflicts result in a failure to apply the patch.
 This can be resolved in two
 ways: